310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 ## Translation Notes

 [^1]: Kanata originally says <em>densha no ko</em>, implying either Tetora or Shinobu go home by train.
-[^2]: Originally, Kanata says <em>kurou</em> for “struggle”, and Chiaki misunderstands it as Kuro’s name.
+[^2]: Originally, Kanata says <em>kurou</em> for “struggle”, and Chiaki thinks it’s Kuro’s name.
 To convey a similar feeling, Kanata says “punk” to mean “an inexperienced young person; a novice”.
 Thank you <a href="https://twitter.com/yoroshikilled" target="_blank">Peace</a> for the localization!